|

 Passion of the Christ (2004)

-film in a school context, even in senior classes, the opening scenes
+film in a school context, even in senior classes, given the amount of intense violence.
+However, the opening scene

-in the Garden of Gethsemane might be useful to illustrate the theme
+in the Garden of Gethsemane is quite artistic, is not graphic and should be useful to illustrate the themes

 |